hiveot/hub.capnp/README.md

 - history       storage of thing event and action values -- needs rework
 - hubcli        commandline interface to hub services for administrators
 - launcher      starting and stopping of services
+- mqtt          mqtt gateway to Hub pubsub, directory and history
 - provisioning  automated provisioning of IoT devices using certificate authentication
 - pubsub        publish and subscribe message bus for notifications between services
 - resolver      local discovery and access to service capabilities